davide-beltrame/medication-schedule-optimizer/README.md

 1. **Starting the Program**:
    When you run the program (`python src/main.py`), it welcomes you with a menu.
 You can either:
-   - Use the default input file (`input.txt`) containing your prescriptions.
+   - Use a random input file  from the `inputs/` folder.
    - Enter your prescriptions manually during the session.

 2. **Reading the Input**: